Rhode Island School of Design requires a minimum of 126 credits to complete a bachelor's degree.

 Does Rhode Island School of Design have any ROTC programs?

-Rhode Island School of Design has an Army ROTC program.
+Rhode Island School of Design does not have any ROTC programs.

 Data Source: IPEDs and Peterson's Databases © 2022 Peterson's LLC All rights reserved

 Claim your page to customize your profile and connect with students!